 Magic mushrooms don’t cause physical dependence, but that doesn’t mean they’re risk-free.
 Abusing any substance can cause psychological addiction even without dependence, including shrooms.
 Addiction is even more likely if you abuse other substances too.

 If you’re worried that your shroom use might make you fail a drug test, then it’s time to think about getting help.

 Admitting that you have a problem is the first step.
 The next step is to get that help.
-Call Spring Hill Recovery Center today to learn about the intake and treatment process.
-Your recovery can start today!
+Call Spring Hill Recovery Center today to learn about our intake and treatment process.